 “The officer is gone, Jennifer.
-And I think I convinced him you hadn’t been in the storage-space building.”
-The homeless woman’s voice…already the most beautiful, melodic stuff Jennifer had ever heard…resonated with the richness of a new dimension when she lowered her voice.
+And I think I convinced him you hadn’t been in that building.”
+The homeless woman’s voice…already the most beautiful, melodic stuff Jennifer had ever heard…was even prettier when she lowered her voice.
 “Not even last night.”

 Was this woman so out of it that she thought she’d been awake all night to vouch for Jennifer instead of passed out in what was undoubtedly a drunken stupor?
 Or… Was that why she’d dropped her voice before saying, “not even last night,” because that was her way of letting Jennifer know that she knew that part wasn’t true?

 Jennifer shifted uncomfortably on the hard sidewalk, looking at the bloody woman lying beside her.
 Horrible.

 What did she want?

 Jennifer opened and closed her mouth a few times, struggling to find the right words.
 Finally they came to her.
 It was hard to do, since her expensive shoe still wasn’t free of the blood that would undoubtedly now dry hard and fast, ruining it forever, but she made a point of setting her shoe aside and addressing the homeless woman.
 “Thank you.”
 The words almost hurt.
 But she smiled after saying them, quite proud of herself.